Azure/azure-iot-sdk-python/migration_guide_iothub.md

 Connection string based SAS authentication functions the same as it did before, although the factory method has been renamed.
 Use `.from_connection_string()` with V3 instead of the old `.create_from_connection_string()` method.

 ### Shared Access Key / Symmetric Key
-Creating a client that uses a shared access key to authenticate is now done via the `IoTHubSession` constructor directly, instead of the old `.create_from_symmetric_key()` method.
+Providing a shared access key to authenticate is now done via the `IoTHubSession` constructor directly, instead of the old `.create_from_symmetric_key()` method.

 #### V2
 ```python